jonathanolson/slither/notes/patterns.md

 - TODO
   -
+  - Bug:
+    - Replace FaceColorDualFeature (fromPrimarySecondaryFaces) with a better search (it fails on diagonal-vertex-connected faces)
+      - HEY, we should reset hops to 0 when we actually increment?
+Hmm
       - !!!
-Only "red exit edge" if there are always 2 black edges INSIDE our pattern for that vertex!!!
-    - (...
-OR it was in the original pattern)
-    - think "in-between diagonal 3" is a non-trivial case.
+Actually... we need to give it different input data!
+It is trying to find paths between faces that !!!
+HAVE NO PATHS!!!
+NO PATHS!
+      - We can have a threshold, and FAIL OUT, right?
+      - Yeah, just have it return null if we can't discover anything -
+        - NO THRESHOLD, we should do BFS and increase the set of faces we search each time? if count stays the same, bail?
-  -
+  - Matching!!!
     - !!!
 Match exit edges (red) with either absense or just red edges. no white/black!
   -
   - Get automorphisms from a pattern board
   - Get all edge features